reachallange/reacha/README.md

 # reacha
-This is the implementation of dpeloyment of the hellow world aplicaiton as described by the REA challenge
+This is the implementation of dpeloyment of the 'hello world' aplicaiton as described by the REA challenge

 ### Usage